gpc/grails-simple-blog/README.md

 #### Commentable

-The Commentable plugin uses the same mechanism for determining the current user, so if you also have this plugin installed you can establish the current for both plugins with:
+The Commentable plugin uses the same mechanism for determining the current user, so if you also have this plugin installed you can establish the current user for both plugins with:

 ````groovy
 def evaluator = {